slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 What is counter-intuitive?
 For example, you are already very familiar with Ethereum, and have become an OG of all kinds of DeFi and NFTs.
 When you first enter the Solana ecosystem, you probably would encounter some similar phishing websites.
 You may feel so well prepared that you start to think "I have seen these a thousand times in the Ethereum ecosystem and how could I get fooled?"

 In the meantime, hackers would be happy as you already got fooled.
 People follow their intuitive feelings which makes them careless.
-When there’s a counter-intuitive attack, people would fall into the trap.
+When there's a counter-intuitive attack, people would fall into the trap.

 Ok, let's take a look at a real case that took advantage of counter-intuitiveness.

 <img src="res/solana_nft_phishing.jpg" width="800">

 First of all, a warning: Authorization phishing on Solana is way more cruel.
 The example above happened on March 5th, 2022.
 The attackers airdropped NFTs to users in batches (Figure 1).
 Users entered the target website through the link in the description of the airdropped NFT (www_officialsolanarares_net) and connected their wallets (Figure 2).
-After they clicked the “Mint” button on the page, the approval window popped up (Figure 3).
+After they clicked the "Mint" button on the page, the approval window popped up (Figure 3).
 Note that there was no special notification or message in the pop up window at this time.
 Once they approved, all SOLs in the wallet would be transferred away.

 When users click the "Approve" button, they are actually interacting with the malicious smart contracts deployed by the attackers:
 *3VtjHnDuDD1QreJiYNziDsdkeALMT6b2F9j3AXdL4q8v*